 On the other hand, there are no known physical phenomena associated with a week.
 It is a purely spiritual construct.
 We structure our lives around weeks because the Torah tells us that in the first six days, G‑d created the world, and on the seventh day, Shabbat, He rested.[5]
 We are, therefore, instructed by G‑d to follow this seven-day cycle by working six days and resting on the Shabbat.
 Counting weeks, therefore, is counting our spiritual progress.

-If, as described above, days describe physical phenomena and weeks describe a spiritual construct, our life in both of these time domains (we live in days by sleeping, waking, eating, working, etc.; we live in weeks working six days and resting on the seventh, i.e., by celebrating Shabbat every seventh day, which is accomplished by the fulfillment of a special set of mitzvot—DOs and DON’Ts) the juxtaposition of counting days and counting weeks means counting progress in both the physical as well as the spiritual domains.
+If, as described above, days describe physical phenomena and weeks describe a spiritual construct, we live in both of these time domains—we live in days by sleeping, waking, eating, working, etc., and we live in weeks working six days and resting on the seventh, i.e., by celebrating Shabbat every seventh day, which is accomplished by the fulfillment of a special set of mitzvot.
+The juxtaposition of counting days and counting weeks means counting progress in both the physical and spiritual domains.

 Time: Linear v Cyclical